-- Bonds issued by Export Development Canada; - Bonds issued by Farm Credit Canada; and - Bonds issued by Canada Post; - The bonds must be repayable at maturity; - The bonds must be denominated in Canadian dollars; - The coupon type must be fixed, real return, step-up or zero (Treasury bills are eligible); - The net amount outstanding must be greater than or equal to \$250 million; - The bonds' prices must be issued by a source that is acceptable to the Corporation.
+- Bonds issued by Export Development Canada; - Bonds issued by Farm Credit Canada; and - Bonds issued by Canada Post; - Bonds issued by certain provincial governments and provincial Crown corporations determined as acceptable by CDCC1, excluding real return issues, zero coupon bonds, and bonds with a maturity of less than one year. - The bonds must be repayable at maturity; - The bonds must be denominated in Canadian dollars: - The coupon type must be fixed, real return, step-up or zero (Treasury bills are eligible); - The net amount outstanding2 must be greater than or equal to \$250 million; - The bonds' prices must be issued by a source that is acceptable to the Corporation.